Sam Katzman: New contract

-Lee Sholem directed Jungle Man-Eaters (1954) which was the last official Jungle Jim movie.
-Weissmuller made three more, playing himself.
+Lee Sholem directed Jungle Man-Eaters (1954), which was the last official Jungle Jim movie.
+Rather than renewing the license and paying the fees for the Jungle Jim character, Katzman simply ignored the Jungle Jim trade name and made three more adventures with Johnny Weissmuller, now playing himself.
+The Weissmuller series finally ended with Devil Goddess (1955).

 In July 1954 it was announced that Katzman's company, now called Clover Productions, would make 15 films for Columbia.
 Castle directed Jesse James vs. the Daltons (1954) in 3-D, The Iron Glove (1954) with Robert Stack, Charge of the Lancers (1954) with Paulette Goddard, Drums of Tahiti (1954) with Dennis O'Keefe and The Battle of Rogue River (1954) with Montgomery.
 Fred Sears had a solid hit with The Miami Story (1954).